mquazi/ML-projects/README.md

 # ML-projects
-Some of my Machine Learning (SVM, Decision Trees, Random Forest, K Nearest Neighbors, Deep learning Neural Network) projects
+Some of my Machine Learning (Support Vector Machines, Decision Trees, Random Forest, K Nearest Neighbors, Deep Learning Neural Network) projects
-# ANOVA-peelstrength
-EFFECTIVENESS OF DIFFERENT ADHESIVE SYSTEMS ON PEEL STRENGTH

-This repo has all the files needed to execute this project.
-Data is thoroughly analyzed, ANOVA model is built and its model assumptions are addressed.
-The analysis requires a fixed effect three factor ANOVA model.
-Multiple comparisons for treatments and different factors are made. datasetcsv is the input file while ANOVA CODE.R is the R script used.
+This repo has all the files needed to execute these projects. svm_and_knn has all the files for Support Vector Machines and K Nearest Neighbors project. dt_rf has all the files for Decision Tree and Random Forest project.